 Her arms have never been discovered to this day, and there is a healthy debate about who the sculpture portrays.
 Is it Aphrodite, who was often shown half-naked, or the sea goddess Amphitrite, who was venerated on Milos?

-A stunning Greek red figure Hydria in the British Museum
+The stunning ancient Greek Meidias Hydria in the British Museum

 The figures depicted on the vase are divided into two zones.